mcalla314/tkintertoy/docs/tutorial.rst

       :linenos:
       :language: python3

-Here are the line explanations:
+Here are the line explanations.
+We are going to use type hints for the first time in this example:

 1. File documentation.
-#.
-Blank lines improve code readability.
+While this is a first example, all files should have a some documentation on first lines.
-#.
-We will need the time function from the time module
+3. We will need the time function from the time module.
-#.
-Import ``Window`` from tkintertoy.
+4. Import ``Window`` from tkintertoy.
-#.
-Blank lines improve code readability.
-#.
-Define a function, ``sec2hmsc`` which will change decimal seconds into (hours, minutes, seconds,
+6. Define a function, ``sec2hmsc`` which will change floating seconds into (hours, minutes, seconds, centiseconds).
+Notice how type hints work.
+While the Python interpeter will take no action, other tools might find a use for them.
-   centiseconds).
-#.
-Function documentation string.
+7. Function documentation string.
-#.
-Same as above.
-#.
-Split decimal seconds into whole hours with a remainder.
+8. Split decimal seconds into whole hours with a remainder.
+This is an example of tuple unpacking.
-#.
-Split the remainder into whole minutes with a remainder.
+9. Split the remainder into whole minutes with a remainder.
-#.
-Split the remainder into whole seconds and centiseconds.
+10. Split the remainder into whole seconds and centiseconds.
-#.
-Return the time values as a tuple.
+11. Return the time values as a tuple.
-#.
-Blank lines improve code readability.
-#.
-Define the ``Stopwatch`` class which will encapsulate a stopwatch.
+13. Define the ``Stopwatch`` class which will encapsulate a stopwatch.
+Since there is no suitable object to inherit from, we will use compositon.
-#.
-This is the class documentation string.
+14. Class documentation string.
-#.
-Blank lines improve code readability.
-#.
-Create the ``__init__`` method.
-This will initialize the stopwatch.
+16. Create the ``__init__`` method.
+This will initialize the stopwatch by calling ``reset``.
-#.
-This is the method documentation string.
+17. Method documentation string.
-#.
-Create an attribute which will hold the beginning time.
-#.
-Create an attribute which will hold the time elapsed while stopped.
-#.
-Create an attribute which will hold the running flag.
+18. Call ``reset``.
+Since this will be the first time this method was called it will create an attributes which will hold the beginning time, the time elapsed while stopped, and the running flag.
-#.
-Blank lines improve code readability.
-#.
-Create the ``start`` method.
+19. Create the ``start`` method.
 This will start the stopwatch.
-#.
-This is the method documentation string.
+20. Method documentation string.
-#.
-Get the current time and save it in the ``then`` attribute.
+21. Get the current time and save it in the ``then`` attribute.
-#.
-Check to see if the ``elapsed`` attribute is non-zero.
+22. If the ``elapsed`` attribute is non-zero...
-#.
-If so, the stopwatch has been stopped and ``then`` needs to be adjusted.
+23. The stopwatch has been stopped and ``then`` needs to be adjusted.
-#.
-Set the ``running`` attribute to True.
+24. Set the ``running`` attribute to True.
-#.
-Blank lines improve code readability.
-#.
-Create the ``check`` method.
-This method will return the elapsed time as a
+27. Create the ``check`` method.
+This method will return the elapsed time as a tuple.
-   tuple.
-#.
-This is the method documentation string.
+28. Method documentation string.
-#.
-Same as above.
-#.
-Check to see if the stopwatch is running.
+29. If the stopwatch is running...
-#.
-If so, get the current time.
+30. Get the current time.
-#.
-Adjust ``elapsed`` with the current time.
+31. Adjust ``elapsed`` with the current time.
-#.
-In any case, call convert the decimal seconds to a time tuple
+32. In any case, call convert the decimal seconds to a time tuple
-#.
-Return the time tuple.
+33. Return the time tuple.
-#.
-Blank lines improve code readability.
-#.
-Create the ``stop`` method.
+35. Create the ``stop`` method.
 This will stop the stopwatch.
-#.
-This is the method documentation string.
+36. This is the method documentation string.
-#.
-Update the elapsed time.
+37. Update the elapsed time by calling ``check``..
-#.
-Set ``running`` to False.
+38. Set ``running`` to False.
-#.
-This is the method documentation string.
-#.
-Create the ``reset`` method.
+40. Create the ``reset`` method.
 This resets the stopwatch.
-#.
-This is the method documentation string.
+41. Method documentation string.
-#.
-This method is the same as the ``__init__`` so just call it.
-#.
-Blank lines improve code readability.
+42. Reset all the attributes to the initial state.
-#.
-Create the ``Gui`` class.
+46. Create the ``Gui`` class.
 This class will contain the gui for the stopwatch.
+We will use inheritance.
-#.
-This is the class documentation string.
+47. This is the class documentation string.
-#.
-Blank lines improve code readability.
-#.
-Create the ``__init__`` method which will initialize the gui.
+49. Create the ``__init__`` method which will initialize the gui.
-#.
-This is the method documentation string.
+50. Mehod documentation string.
-#.
-Same as above
-#.
-Create an instance of a **Tkintertoy** window and save it as the ``win`` attribute.
+51. Create an instance of a **Tkintertoy** window which will be ``self``.
-#.
-Save the inputted Stopwatch as the ``stopw`` attribute.
+52. Save the inputted Stopwatch as the ``stopw`` attribute.
-#.
-Create the gui.
-#.
-Blank lines improve code readability.
-#.
-Create the ``makeGui`` method which will create the gui and begin a display loop.
+54. Create the ``makeGui`` method which will create the gui and begin a display loop.
-#.
-This is the method documentation string.
+55. Method documentation string.
-#.
-Set the title of the window.
+56. Set the title of the window.
-#.
-Create a **ttstyle** which has large red characters.
-This is how we will color our
+57. Create a **ttStyle** which has large red characters.
+This is how we will color our **ttLabel** in the stopped state.
+We don't want the user to input anything so a label is the correct choice of widget.
-   **ttlabel** in the stopped state.
-Due to operating system styles, **ttlabels** seem to be the safest widgets to experiment with styles.
-Certain parameters might be ignored by other widgets like **ttentry**.
     Notice that the style must be created for each type of widget.
-Since this style is for **ttlabels**, the tag must end with ``.TLabel``.
+Since this style is for labels, the tag must end with ``.TLabel``.
-#.
-Same as above.
-#.
-Create a **ttstyle** which has large green characters.
-The is how we will color our
-   **ttlabel** in the running state.
+59. Create a **ttStyle** which has large green characters.
+The is how we will color our label in the running state.
-#.
-Same as above.
-#.
-Create a **ttlabel** which will hold the elapsed time of the stopwatch.
+61. Create a **ttlabel** which will hold the elapsed time of the stopwatch.
-#.
-Create a list of button labels and commands, ``buttons``, for the buttons.
+62  Create a list of button labels and commands, ``buttons``, for the buttons.
 Note the
     commands are Gui methods.
-#.
-Same as above.
-#.
-Create a row of **ttbuttons** which will be initialized using the labels and commands
+64. Create a row of **ttButtons** which will be initialized using the labels and commands in ``buttons``.
-   in ``buttons``.
-#.
-Plot the **ttlabel**
+65. Plot the 'elapsed' in row 0.
-#.
-PLot the **ttbutton** row.
+66. Plot the 'buttons' in row 1 with a 10 pixel spacing.
-#.
-Update the gui.
-You will see that calling update will start an event processing loop
-   without the use of ``waitfoUser``.
+67. Update the gui.
+You will see that calling update will start an event processing loop without the use of ``waitfoUser``.
-#.
-Blank lines improve code readability.
-#.
-Create the ``startstop`` method.
-Since the user will start and stop the stopwatch using
-   the same button, this method will have do handle both tasks.
+69. Create the ``startstop`` method.
+Since the user will start and stop the stopwatch using the same button, this method will have do handle both tasks.
-#.
-This is the method documentation string.
+70. This is the method documentation string.
-#.
-Check to see if the stopwatch is running.
+71. If the stopwatch is running...
-#.
-If so, stop it.
+72. Stop it.
-#.
-Retext the first button as Start.
+73. Retext the first button as Start.
 It was Stop.
+This is the method to use to change a widget dynamically.
-#.
-Change the color to red.
+74. Change the 'elapsed' color to red.
-#.
-Enable the Reset button.
+75. Enable the Reset button.
 Reset should only be used while the stopwatch is stopped.
-The
-   ! means "not" so we are setting the state of the second button to "not disabled" which enables it.
+The ! means "not" so we are setting the state of the second button to "not disabled" which enables it.
-#.
-Else, the stopwatch was stopped.
+76. Else, the stopwatch was stopped...
-#.
-Start the stopwatch.
+77. Start the stopwatch.
-#.
-Retext the first button as Stop.
+78. Retext the first button as Stop.
 It was Start.
-#.
-Change the color to green.
+79. Change the 'elapsed' color to green.
-#.
-Disable the Reset button.
+80. Disable the Reset button.
-#.
-Blank lines improve code readability.
-#.
-Create the ``reset`` method, which will reset the stopwatch.
-Since this is connected
-   to the Reset button and this button is disabled unless the stopwatch is stopped, this method can only be executed while the stopwatch is stopped.
+82. Create the ``reset`` method, which will reset the stopwatch.
+Since this is connected to the Reset button and this button is disabled unless the stopwatch is stopped, this method can only be executed while the stopwatch is stopped.
-#.
-This is the method documentation string.
+83. Method documentation string.
-#.
-Reset the stopwatch.
+84. Reset the stopwatch.
-#.
-Blank lines improve code readability.
-#.
-Create the ``update`` method which shows the elapsed time in the **ttlabel**.
+86. Create the ``update`` method which shows the elapsed time in 'elapsed'.
-#.
-This is the method documentation string.
+87. Method documentation string.
-#.
-Get the elapsed time and a time tuple, (hours, minutes, seconds, centiseconds).
+88. Get the elapsed time as a time tuple, (hours, minutes, seconds, centiseconds).
-#.
-Create a template for the ``format`` string method that will convert each time
-   element as a two digit number with leading leading zero separated by colons.
+89. Create a template for the ``format`` string method that will convert each time element as a two digit number with leading leading zero separated by colons.
 If the time tuple was (0, 12, 6, 13) this template convert it to '00:12:06:13'.
-#.
-Using the template, convert the time tuple into a string.
+90. Using the template, convert the time tuple into a string.
-#.
-Update the **ttlabel** with the time string.
+91. Update 'elapsed' with the time string.
-#.
-After 0.01 seconds, call ``update`` again.
-This allows the stopwatch to update its
-   display every hundredth of a second.
+92. After 0.01 seconds, call ``update`` again.
+This allows the stopwatch to update its display every hundredth of a second.
 Every Tkintertoy window has a **master** attribute which has many useful methods you can call.
-This line create an event processing loop but it only executes every 0.01 second which makes sure that the stopwatch is displaying the correct elapsed time.
+This line creates an event processing loop but it only executes every 0.01 second which makes sure that the stopwatch is displaying the correct elapsed time.
-#.
-Blank lines improve code readability.
-#.
-Create the ``main`` function.
+94. Create the ``main`` function.
-#.
-This is the function documentation.
+95. Function documentation.
-#.
-Create a stopwatch.
+96. Create a stopwatch.
+97. Create the gui instance.
-#.
-Create and run the gui.
-Note, that assigning the gui is unnecessary.
+98. Make and run the gui.
+Remember, calling ``update`` every 0.01 seconds is running the event loop.
-#.
-Blank lines improve code readability.
-#.
-Standard Python.
-If you are executing this code from the command line, execute the
+100. Standard Python.
+If you are executing this code from the command line, execute the main function.
-   main function.
 If importing, don't.
-#.
-Same as above.

 Conclusion
 ==========

-It is hoped that with *Tkintertoy+ and these examples, a Python instructor can quickly lead a novice Python programmer out of the boring world of command-line interfaces and join the fun world of GUI programming.
-To see all the widgets that *Tkintertoy* supports, run ttgallery.py.
+It is hoped that with **Tkintertoy** and the documentation, a Python instructor can quickly lead a novice Python programmer out of the boring world of command-line interfaces and join the fun world of GUI programming.
+To see all the widgets that **Tkintertoy** supports, run ttgallery.py.
 As always, looking at the code can be very instructive.

-As a result of the classes I have been teaching, I have created a series of narrated slideshows on YouTube as *Programming on Purpose with Python* which features how to use *Tkintertoy* to develop complete applications.
+As a result of the classes I have been teaching, I have created a series of narrated slideshows on YouTube as *Programming on Purpose with Python* which features how to use **Tkintertoy** to develop complete applications.
 Just search for *Mike Callahan* and *programming*.